 Please be dressed appropriately.
 Sleeveless blouses, miniskirts, shorts, and hats are not permitted.
 Knees and shoulders MUST be covered for both men and women.
 Comfortable shoes are recommended.

-How to Redeem Your Tickets
+How to Redeem Your Voucher

 • You will receive your guided tour voucher in a few minutes.